 Agriculture Teacher: Education Requirements and Career Info

 Agriculture teachers can be found in public schools, technical schools, adult and business education programs, colleges, universities and state-run farmer training programs.
 They teach a variety of subjects, such as horticulture, animal and plant science, agricultural chemicals and agricultural technology.
-Career requirements generally include a college degree, teacher licensure and specialty certification, and agricultural experience.
+Career requirements generally include a college degree and agricultural experience.
+Middle and high school teachers in public schools need teacher licensure and specialty certification.

 Requirements for agriculture teachers vary, but most states require at least a bachelor's degree for those wanting to work at the middle and high school levels.
 Typically, the degree should be in the field of agriculture with coursework in subjects like agricultural mechanics, forestry/wildlife management and agriculture management.
 Agriculture teachers who want to work in public schools also might have to finish a state-accredited teacher training program.
 Most states require teachers working in middle and high schools to obtain a teacher's license and receive certification in agriculture teaching.

-In 2013, the BLS reported that the median income for technical and career education teachers working at the high school level was $55,120, while middle school technical and career ed teachers earned a median of $54,270.
+In 2013, the BLS reported that the median income for technical and career education teachers working at the secondary school level was $55,120.
 Postsecondary-level teachers of agricultural sciences earned a median salary of $83,060 per year; those teaching in junior colleges earned lower wages, averaging $58,750 annually in 2013.

 Related to Agriculture Teacher: Education Requirements and Career Info